-One of CloudMonix's core premises is to allow users script automatic responses to known issues in their environments.
-CloudMonix uses expression evaluation engine to allow its users to specify how problems are detected and using Actions interface, how they should be resolved.
-Common usage patterns are: reboot a server when it is running low on RAM, restart a failed service or task, recycle IIS app pools of a website that is misbehaving.
-This list goes on and on.
-It is often that IT professionals are already aware of common problems and their solutions within their environments.
-CloudMonix allows detection of such problems using Metrics and Expressions and /automatic/ resolution of these problems using Actions.
-Learn more about Metrics here and about Expressions here.
+One of the core features of Netreo Essentials is to allow users to script automatic responses to known issues in their environments or run scripts on a schedule.
+Netreo Essentials uses its expression evaluation engine to allow its users to specify how problems are detected and, using the Actions interface, how they should be resolved based on those conditions or based on a schedule.
+Common usage patterns are: Reboot a server when it is running low on RAM, restart a failed service or task, recycle IIS app pools of a website that is misbehaving, reboot a server or run a SQL index update on a daily basis, etc. This list goes on and on.

-Action is executed against a monitored resource in the environment when Action's expression turns TRUE for a sustained amount of time.
-CloudMonix has intimate knowledge of the resources it is tracking and understands what actions are allowed to be setup, based on the resource type.
-List of supported actions by resource is specified on resource-specific topics here.
+An Action is executed against a monitored resource in the environment when that Action's expression evaluates to TRUE for a sustained amount of time.
+Netreo Essentials has intimate knowledge of the resources it is tracking and understands what actions are allowed to be setup, based on the resource type.
+(A list of supported actions by resource is specified in resource-specific topics here.)

-When creating new actions or changing existing ones, configuration settings need to be provided for CloudMonix to effectively evaluate and execute actions.
+When creating new Actions or changing existing ones, configuration settings need to be provided for Netreo Essentials to effectively evaluate and execute them.

-As mentioned above, commands are requested when alert expressions turn TRUE for specified sustained amount of time.
-When action is requested and executed, a notification is published to various people and integration API endpoints as governed by the Notification Management Screen.
+As mentioned above, commands are requested when an alert's expression evaluates to TRUE for a specified sustained amount of time.
+When an action is requested and executed, a notification is published to various people and integration API endpoints as governed by the Notification Management Screen.
 Learn more about notification management here.

-All enabled actions for a resource are evaluated during every monitored cycle for potential execution.
+All enabled actions for a resource are evaluated during every monitoring cycle for potential execution.
 Evaluation logic does not stop evaluating actions after one of them is found to be TRUE.